inani47/terrapinavigator/README.md

 ![Code Coverage](https://user-images.githubusercontent.com/31521157/34026729-fee76d8e-e125-11e7-8342-f9dcf03d3111.png)
 ## Known Issues/Bugs
 * Unable to show code coverage using coveralls.
 Added lcov output to the readme instead
+* When gazebo initializes it  throws some errors of missing plugins and thi followin error:
+  SpawnModel: Failure - model name mobile_base already exist.
+  However, these make no difference to the demo.
+The latter error maybe resolved once ros answers is back online.

 ## API and other developer documentation